-As loving dog parents, it can be difficult to watch our furry companions slow down with age.
-While we can’t stop the natural aging process, certain supplements may help support overall vitality in senior dogs.
+As loving dog parents, it can be difficult to watch our furry babies slow down with age.
+While we can’t stop the natural aging process, certain health supplements may help support overall vitality in senior dogs.
 One such supplement is nicotinamide riboside chloride (NR), a compound that has gained attention in human and animal health research for its potential to promote healthy aging.

 Although most research on NR has been conducted in rodent and human models, the biological mechanisms are promising and could be relevant for dogs as well.
 Let’s explore how NR works and what the current evidence suggests about its potential benefits for aging dogs.